garrandall/popular-music-data/tracks/do-ya-do-ya--wanna-please-me--samantha-fox.md

   start_date: '1987-04-11'
 ---
 Are you strong enough?
-Give me what I want !
+Give me what I want!
 Can you please me right now
 Are you strong enough?
-Give me what I want !
+Give me what I want!
 Can you please me right now
 Come on -
 So you know my name
 Now you know my number
 Don't the others want you anymore?
 If you're gonna call you'll see I'm stronger
-Stronger than the girls you had before !
+Stronger than the girls you had before!
 Well do you know how to please?
 Do ya
 Do ya